AkshayChordiya/SectionedRecyclerView/README.md

 # SectionedRecyclerView
-SectionedRecyclerView shows to implement Inbox style sections like Today, Yesterday, etc in any app.
+SectionedRecyclerView is a sample app.
+It shows how to implement Inbox style sections like Today, Yesterday, etc in any app.
 Check out Material Design guidelines (https://material.io/) to build the UI in Material.
+Note: It is not a library.
+Just sample app to explain building Inbox style sections.

 ## Screenshot